Royal College of Emergency Medicine Menu Menu

 Summary:

-• January to March 2024 was the worst quarter on record for four and 12-hour performance in Northern Ireland
+• Despite being some of the warmest months of the year, July to September 2024 was the worst quarter on record for 12-hour performance in Northern Ireland.

 Figures: